facebook/react/docs/docs/01-why-react.md

 ## Give It Five Minutes

 React challenges a lot of conventional wisdom, and at first glance some of the ideas may seem crazy.
-[Give it five minutes](http://37signals.com/svn/posts/3124-give-it-five-minutes) while reading about this guide; those crazy ideas have worked for building thousands of components both inside and outside of Facebook and Instagram.
+[Give it five minutes](http://37signals.com/svn/posts/3124-give-it-five-minutes) while reading this guide; those crazy ideas have worked for building thousands of components both inside and outside of Facebook and Instagram.

 ## Learn More